georgeonalo/Host-a-wordpress-website-on-AWS/README.md

-Once in, click "settings" and the "general", then update the "wordpress address" and "site address" with the address you copied earlier, ensure to remove the forward slash at the end.
+Once in, click "settings" and the "general", then update the "wordpress address" and "site address" by pasting in the url you copied earlier, ensure to remove the forward slash at the end.
+Then scroll down and click "save changes".

 ![image](https://user-images.githubusercontent.com/115881685/225585399-501d2e5d-5c29-4696-b250-e6d884d7064e.png)